Kiet Siel

 Laboratory

-A detailed Lab syllabus is posted here: Lab Schedule 2010
+A general Lab syllabus is posted here: Lab Syllabus 2019.

-A guide to Lab excercises and sample sets, and a suggested pace of work is posted here: Lab Excercises 2010
+A detailed guide to Lab exercises and sample sets, and a suggested pace of work is posted here: Lab Schedule 2019.

 Mandatory Field Trip

-There will be a mandatory weekend field trip (tentative dates in the schedule are to be confirmed) to conduct dendrochronological sampling and to observe and learn about classic dendrochronology research topics and areas.
+There will be two mandatory one-day field trips in September to conduct dendrochronological sampling and to observe and learn about classic dendrochronology research topics and areas.
 Additional information about the field trip will be discussed in class.
 Methods demonstrated on the field trip will include site and tree selection criteria, increment coring techniques, and other field procedures in a problem-oriented context.

 Evaluation and Grading

 Four homework exercises are required for undergraduate students (see below for topics and due dates), and are designed to require students to read and evaluate relevant literature.
-There will be two exams, a mid-term and a final exam, covering the lecture materials.
-There will also be a practical Lab exam covering the information and skills learned in the Lab.
-The exams will constitute approximately one-fourth to one-third of the student grade.
-Finally, graduate students are required to (a) submit both electronically and as hard copy one annotated bibliography of the dendrochronological literature that includes at least 50 references-(see schedule for due dates), and (b) conduct and report on a research project specific to their area of interest (see below).
+For undergraduate students, there will be two exams, a mid-term and a final exam, covering the lecture materials.
+Graduate students will only take the mid-term exam.
+There will also be a practical Lab exam for all students covering the information and skills learned in the Lab.
+Finally, graduate students are required to (a) submit both electronically and as hard copy one annotated bibliography of the dendrochronological literature that includes at least 10 references-(see schedule for due dates), and (b) conduct, report, and present a research project specific to their area of interest (see below).
 The result should be in the form of a publishable paper or section of a thesis, dissertation, or proposal, and is due on the last regular day of class.
 Topics must be agreed with the instructors prior to submission.

 Course components and points for undergraduates and graduates respectively: